twooldridge/workshop/terminal.md

 ```

 ## snpArcher
 For this workshop we'll need to setup a designated conda environment.
 While one *could* use their standard conda environment for everything, I personally like to have specific environments for specific workflows to avoid compatbility issues and clashing between different projects.
+The following instructions assume that you already have `miniconda` (preferred IMO) or `Anaconda` installed on your cluster.

 First, we create an environment for this workshop where we'll setup all the software we need, including [SNPArcher](https://snparcher.readthedocs.io/en/latest/) and its requirements